 - pipet 1ml of buffer from "Blank" to each tube and mix them by inverting or pipeting up and down until the powder is dissolved.

 - transfer the content of the tubes back into a vial "Blank" by pipeting.

 - repeat to be sure that all reagents and enzymes of the small tubes and vial are recovered.
 Mix by gently inverting until complete dissolution.
 Avoid bubbles.

-2. Transfer 5ml of complete "Reaction mixture 1x" containing enzymes and cofactors to blue cap 15ml tube pre-filled with AMP.
+3. Transfer 5ml of complete "Reaction mixture" containing enzymes and cofactors to orange cap 15ml tube pre-filled with AMP (powder).

 4. Program plate reader for kinetics absorbance reading (every 2min), 37°C.

-Insert the plate into the reader pre-heated at 37°C, agitate for 1min and monitor the reaction at 340nm at 37°C for 1 hour with data collection every 2min.
+Insert the plate into the reader pre-heated at 37°C, agitate for 1min and monitor the reaction at 340nm at 37°C for 30min-1 hour with data collection every 2min.